fundot/fundot/README.md

 (print (sqrt 4))
 (print (sqrt 65536))
 ```
-Then if we enter `fundot example.fd` in the terminal, we will get the output shown below.
+Then if we enter `fundot example.fun` in the terminal, we will get the output shown below.

     1
     1.41421